Bandage up an open wound.

 Rooted in positive psychology and behavioral therapy, PSYCHED provides an alternative to the more commonly seen “tortured artist” narrative, which often presents the notion that suffering can only be dealt with via self-destruction.
 Instead, these stories show viewers that while pain and suffering are unavoidable, their obstacles can also be opportunities for growth.

 About the Director: Monica Zinn is an award-winning documentary filmmaker who has been making educational films about mental illness for seven years.
 Her past films, Perfection, (Winner, Best Documentary, Virginia Student Film Festival) a documentary about eating disorders, and Self Inflicted (Winner, Bronze Telly in Education), which extensively explores non-suicidal self injury, are distributed worldwide by Human Relations Media.
-Her work has been covered by various media outlets, including The Washington Post and Wired.
+Her work has been covered by various media outlets, including The Los Angeles Times, The Washington Post and Wired.